BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 Number of genes, members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1), shown in one or more analyses to have a significant over-expression in this condition (`Anatomical entity IDs` (column 2), at `Developmental stage ID` (column 4)), as compared to the expression levels in other conditions of the analyses.
 This means that there were no conflicts found between results generated from different data types (result generated either from a single data type, or from congruent analyses of different data types).
 Note that there can still be conflicts between different analyses within a same data type, but such conflicts are resolved by a voting system based on the number of conditions compared, weighted by p-value, in order to produce a single differential expression call, taking into account all analyses from a given data type.

-Please note that the list of all genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Please note that the list of all gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### Under-expressed gene count for speciesXX

 Number of genes, members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1), shown in one or more analyses to have a significant under-expression in this condition (`Anatomical entity IDs` (column 2), at `Developmental stage ID` (column 4)), as compared to the expression levels in other conditions of the analyses.
 This means that there were no conflicts found between results generated from different data types (result generated either from a single data type, or from congruent analyses of different data types).
 Note that there can still be conflicts between different analyses within a same data type, but such conflicts are resolved by a voting system based on the number of conditions compared, weighted by p-value, in order to produce a single differential expression call, taking into account all analyses from a given data type.

-Please note that the list of all genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Please note that the list of all gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### Not diff. expressed gene count for speciesXX

 Number of genes, members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1), that were tested for differential expression in this condition (`Anatomical entity IDs` (column 2), at `Developmental stage ID` (column 4)), but that were never shown to have a significant variation of their level of expression as compared to the other conditions of the analyses, or for which conflicting results were generated from different data types.

-Please note that the list of all genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Please note that the list of all gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### NA gene count for speciesXX

 Number of genes, members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1), that were not tested for differential expression in this condition (`Anatomical entity IDs` (column 2), at `Developmental stage ID` (column 4)).

-Please note that the list of all genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Please note that the list of all gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1) is provided through the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### Gene IDs

-IDs of the genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1).
+IDs of the gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1).
 Cardinality 2 or greater.
 IDs are separated with the character.

 This column is provided as additional information, members of OMA orthologous gene groups can be retrieved through the use of the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### Gene names

-Name of the genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1).
+Name of the gene members of the OMA orthologous gene group with ID provided in `OMA ID` (column 1).
 Cardinality 2 or greater.
 Names are separated with the character.

 This column is provided as additional information, members of OMA orthologous gene groups can be retrieved through the use of the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").